PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 implementation.
 The focused gate passes
 `726 passed, 1 xfailed in 19.28s`; the strict xfail is the two-result propagation contract.

+The suffix runner and helper now return the unchanged thirteen-slot tuple, and the two calls retain `_layout_pass_set_1_attention_quantized_suffix_results` and `_layout_pass_set_1_final_attention_quantized_suffix_results`.
+Both remain observation-only.
+The focused implementation gate passes `736 passed in 20.88s`, the branch-changed broad suite passes `1588 passed in 28.15s`, and targeted static validation passes.

+The next unit should audit the post-QDQ direct Transpose/unary-fanout cluster result and inventory the helper's other occurrences before changing any call.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it